Last updated on March 29, 2021.

 There are numerous reasons why people chose not to travel internationally.
 Even if your dream vacation destination is open to visiting tourists, you may face restrictions when coming back home, including the requirement to self-quarantine.

 It doesn’t look encouraging for dive resorts located where there is virtually no local clientèle.
 In this case, a white-glove approach to target wealthy travelers could be your best option.
-Another wild idea is inviting scuba divers to ‘work from home’ at your resort!
+Another wild idea is inviting scuba divers to “work from home” at your resort!

 However, if you are operating a dive center in an area where there are potential clients nearby, you may have an opportunity.
+People are rushing outside to participate in outdoor activities around their homes.
+The Outdoor Industry Association (OIA) confirmed an increase in outdoor activities during the pandemic.

 “The main issue with this trend is that domestic travel offers less choice, so everyone just goes to the same destinations.
 This situation is currently occurring in the UK in locations such as Cornwall and Snowdonia.” ~Ralph Hollister, Travel & Tourism Analyst at GlobalData.